Reality-Detector/live-context-service/README.md

 # live-context-service
-ASR + OCR ingestion layer that feeds claims into LangChainAgents.
+ASR + OCR ingestion layer that feeds claims into LangChainAgents for claim retrieval + fact-checking.